Seth Jones (political scientist)

 Seth G. Jones is an American academic, political scientist, author, and former senior official in the U.S. Department of Defense.
-Jones is most known for his work on defense strategy, the defense industrial base, irregular warfare, and counter-terrrorism.
+Jones is most known for his work on defense strategy, the defense industrial base, irregular warfare, and counter-terrorism.
 Much of his published work and media interviews are on defense strategy; Chinese, Russian, and Iranian conventional and irregular capabilities and actions; and terrorist and insurgent groups such as al-Qaeda and the Islamic State.
 He is currently a senior vice president at the Center for Strategic and International Studies.